 Anadarko explores in high-potential, proven, and emerging basins worldwide.
 Developing a portfolio of primarily unconventional resources provides the company with a stable base of capital-efficient, predictable, and repeatable development opportunities.

 Activities in the Rockies primarily focus on expanding existing fields to increase production and adding proved reserves through horizontal drilling, infill drilling, and down-spacing operations.
-The Company drilled 569 wells and completed 487 wells in the Rockies during 2014.
-The Company plans to continue its drilling program in 2015, focusing on the Wattenberg field.
-In 2015, the Company expects to focus its exploration and appraisal activity in East Africa, Côte d’Ivoire, and Colombia.
+The company drilled 447 wells and completed 390 wells in the Rockies during 2015.
+In the Southern and Appalachia Region, the company drilled 338 operated horizontal wells and brought 318 wells online that year.
+In 2015, the company focused its exploration and appraisal activity in East Africa, Côte d’Ivoire, and Colombia.

 In 2014, Anadarko entered into an agreement with the plaintiffs (in the Tronox Adversary Proceeding to resolve all claims against Kerr-McGee, which stemmed from alleged actions by Kerr-McGee prior to its acquisition by Anadarko in 2006.